a-trost/atrostdotcom/src/posts/faster-html-and-css-with-emmet/index.md

 #### Div by Default

-By default Emmet will assume you’re trying to create a div, so just type the class name as a short hand.
+By default, Emmet will assume you’re trying to create a div, so just type the class name as a shorthand.
 Typing `.container` outputs a div with that class

 ```html